drunkrhin0/drunkrhin0.github.io/_posts/2020-02-03-a-graduates-thoughts-how-to-get-started-in-information-security-and-cyber-security.md

 ![Image: Imposter syndrome vs reality](https://miro.medium.com/max/1400/0*UXTtpKi3o0WGD5aA.webp)

-<center>Credit: Austin Center for Design</center>
+<center>_Credit: Austin Center for Design_</center>

-* **Contribute to forums:** If you can provide your expertise in forums like Slack channels, discords and websites like Reddit please do.
+* **Contribute to community spaces:** If you can provide your expertise in forums like Slack channels, discords and websites like Reddit please do.
 I often receive a large portion of my daily news/things to try from forums.
 * **Pay it forward:** You may think you don’t know much but if there’s something you can help someone with offer your advice/expertise!

 # 11 — Soft Skills Are Even More Important Than Technical Skills